martinbarge/sml5202-2022-JaneSmith/javascript-basics.md

 <hr>
 <p><strong>But what happens if the user doesn't enter a name?</strong></p>
-<p>Yes, that's right, you get a message saying only 'Hello' with no name.</p>
+<p>Try the above example again, without inputting a name.
+You will see a message saying only 'Hello' with no name.</p>
 <p>We can solve this by making sure the user enters a name:</p>

 <p>Enter your name: <input type="text" id="inputName2"><button id="button4">Try it</button></p>